neomutt/flatcap-brain-dump/config/var-before.md

 95% of the config items are only set when reading a config file (or the user manually enters a command).
 These are handled by `parse_set()`.
-This function notifies NeoMutt according to the flags defined in `init.h`.
+This function notifies NeoMutt according to the flags defined in `mutt_config.c`.

 All the config types need to be handled in `parse_set()` and any validation.